Generating and processing optical waveforms using spectral singularities: Acknowledgments

 \section{Acknowledgments}

 A.F. and A.D.S. acknowledge support from the Simons Foundations under the Collaboration on Extreme Wave Phenomena.
-M. Yessenov and B. Brunner are acknowledged for the useful comments.
-T. Langford is acknowledged for the HPC support.
+M. Yessenov, H. Suchowski, T. Schwartz, H. Diamandi, Y. Warshavsky, D. Hershkovitz, and A. Levanon are acknowledged for the useful comments.
 A.C. acknowledges support from the Laboratory Directed Research and Development program at Sandia National Laboratories.
 This work was performed, in part, at the Center for Integrated Nanotechnologies, an Office of Science User Facility operated for the U.S.\ Department of Energy (DOE) Office of Science.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S.\ DOE's National Nuclear Security Administration under contract DE-NA-0003525.
 The views expressed in the article do not necessarily represent the views of the U.S.\ DOE or the United States Government.

 \begin{widetext}